nataliemp28/WDI_London_Project_2/README.md

 <h2>Overview</h2>

 <p>This was a group project within a team of four.
-This was our second project at General Assembly and we were tasked with building a full stack node app, using jQuery on the front end and the Google Maps API.</p>
+This was our second project at General Assembly and we were tasked with building a full stack node app, using jQuery on the front end and the Google Maps API.
+Game, Set, Match is an app which enables users to find casual tennis partners London wide and then select a mutually suitable venue to play tennis at.</p>

 <h2>Technologies</h2>